-Lesotho - 'The Kingdom in the Sky' - is the only country in the world that lies entirely above 1000m, a tiny mountain kingdom surrounded by South Africa.
+Lesotho, the only country in the world that lies entirely above 1000m, is a tiny mountain kingdom surrounded by South Africa.
 This landlocked country is roughly the same size as Belgium, covering 30 355 sq km’s.

 Lesotho is dominated by the rugged mountains of the Maluti mountain range and is fittingly called the Kingdom in the Sky.
 Lesotho is famous for its pony trekking and hiking trails, the best ways to explore its scenic mountains.
 The country is also known for its friendly people and their distinct Basotho culture.